On Statistical Learning of Simplices: Unmixing Problem Revisited: Statistical Learning of Simplices: Method and Results

+The proof of Theorem \ref{corl:ML} is given in Appendix \ref{appendix:Theorems}.
+Sample complexity is shown to be $O\left(K^2\log K\right)$ w.r.t. the dimension $K$, while the dependence on estimation error $\epsilon$ has remained optimal \cite{brunel2018methods}.
+Interestingly, the given guarantees on the accuracy of MLE hold regardless of the shape of the simplex and does not impose any geometric constraints on $\mathcal{S}_T$.

-Solving for \eqref{eq:mainMLmin} is proved to be NP-hard, and thus impractical in real-world situations.
+However, solving for \eqref{eq:mainMLmin} is proved to be NP-hard, and thus impractical in real-world situations \cite{packer2002np}.
+In the remainder of this section, we try to propose a heuristic framework for the estimation of simplices, which is practically amenable and at the same time enjoys from a number of weaker theoretical guarantees.
 A solution for the computational hardness of ML estimator is to replace the objective function in \eqref{eq:mainMLmin} with a continuously-relaxed surrogate.
 In order to do so, first it should be noted that the maximization in \eqref{eq:mainMLmin} is equivalent to the following constrained minimization problem:

+The above formulation directly follows from the explanations that we gave earlier on how ML algorithm attempts to find the optimal simplex.
+It should be noted that any other distance measure rather than $d_{\mathcal{S}}\left(\cdot\right)$ can also be used in \eqref{eq:MLnoiseless}; However, this particular choice significantly helps us to derive our sample complexity bounds in the proceeding parts of the paper.
+Motivated by the formulation in \eqref{eq:MLnoiseless} and also the idea of Lagrangian relaxation, let us propose the Continuously-Relaxed Risk (CRR) in order to approximate $\mathcal{S}_T$ as follows: